azsdk/azsdk-docs/05-Alerting-and-Monitoring/Readme.md

 	| summarize AggregatedValue = count() by ControlStatus
 	| sort by AggregatedValue desc

-- List: The query shows the count of failed baseline Subscription Security controls if any for every subscription whose data is sent to OMS for monitoring.
+- List: The query shows the count of failed baseline Subscription Security controls on each Subscription.
 	``` AIQL
 	AzSDK_CL
 	| where TimeGenerated > ago(3d)